-This blog is written for decision-makers across independent and franchise rental brand dealership groups, mobility startups and corporate fleets.
-It offers a practical playbook for answering the question many boards are asking today: how to grow a car rental business in 2026 without simply adding more vehicles and more staff.
+The post-pandemic recovery phase is over.
+What lies ahead is a more competitive, more technology-led market where efficiency, customer experience and scalability define which businesses succeed.
+The playbook below is written for decision-makers across independent operators, franchise brands, dealership groups, mobility startups and corporate fleets who are asking the same question: how to grow a car rental business in 2026 without simply adding more vehicles and more staff.
+Here is the practical answer in six parts.

 Put Software at the Centre of Your Strategy